MattyMc/MattyMc.github.io/README.md

-Create all posts in the ```_posts``` directory using 2011-12-31-new-years-eve-is-awesome.md file format Use $ jekyll build or include the --watch flag to watch for changes (and build automatically) Use $ jekyll serve --force_polling to launch a local web server.
+Create all posts in the ```_posts``` directory using 2011-12-31-new-years-eve-is-awesome.md file format Use $ jekyll build or include the --watch flag to watch for changes (and build automatically) Use $ jekyll serve --force_polling --drafts to launch a local web server.

 ## Some Markdown tips: